azstack/Android-SDK-Documentation/README.md

 You may try using --multi-dex option.
 ```

-##### Important: Recently, Android Studio has problems with AppCompat v24.
-It causes AZStack SDK some errors.
-So AppCompat v23 must be used.
+#### Important: Recently, Android Studio has problems with Google Play Services.
+It causes applications which integrated Google Cloud Messaging SDK crashed.
+It also affects our SDK because we also use GCM for push notification.
+To avoid this problem, play-services-v9 must be used.

 ### 2.2.
 AndroidManifest.xml
 #### Set up permissions and references